frappe/erpnext_documentation/user/manual/en/education/course.md

 2. Enter the Course Name.
 3. Select the Department under which this course is being made.
 4. Add the Topics.
 You can also create the topics from here itself.
-5. Add the Desciption for the course.
+5. Add the Description for the course.
 6. Save.

  ![Course](/docs/assets/img/education/education-course-1.png)